 If you have a passion to nurse sick pets back to health, our veterinary nursing course provides you with comprehensive training in all aspects of the profession.

 You can study either as an on-campus student or as a trainee from within a veterinary clinic.
-As an on-campus student, our veterinary nursing course includes a combination of classroom learning and practical rotations through the Pets on Elgar veterinary clinic.
-If you are in paid employment you can complete our course online with some practical workshops each term on campus, with support from our teachers.
+As an on-campus student, our veterinary nursing course includes a combination of online classes, practical classes on campus and practical rotations through the Pets on Elgar Veterinary Clinic.
+If you are in paid employment you can complete our course as an off campus student, with some practical workshops each term on campus, with support from our teachers.

-You will need to have 15 hours per week of paid or voluntary work placement in a veterinary clinic from before you apply and for the duration of your enrollment in this course.
+You will need to have 15 hours per week of paid or voluntary work placement in a veterinary clinic from before you apply and for the duration of your enrolment in this course.

 During our veterinary nursing course you’ll learn how to: